CagriCatik/Python/webpage/docs/python-guide/15_File-Management/02_Reading-Files.md

     print(content)
 ```

+### Reading a Specific Number of Characters

-You can also specify the number of characters to read:
+You can read a specified number of characters by passing an argument to `read()`:

 ```python
 with open('sample_text.txt', 'r') as text: